Portland’s exploding Liberty Bell

 The nature of a perjury trial indicates that someone on the police force was lying about illegal gambling houses.
 Either Lieutenant Strudgeon lied when he denied giving his officers orders to stand down, or his officers lied when they said he gave them the orders.

-Could a civil servant have become so disgruntled with the seemingly unpunishable activities of their bosses, they took out their frustration in the city’s most public space, against the country’s most powerful symbol?
-As with the mafia intimidation theory, it takes only a short conspiratorial journey to think the Liberty Bell could have been blown up by a rogue cop.
+Could a civil servant have become so disgruntled with the seemingly unpunishable activities of their bosses, they took out their frustration in the city’s most public space?
+Against the country’s most powerful symbol?
+As with the mafia intimidation theory, it takes only a short conspiratorial journey to think a rogue cop could have blown up the Liberty Bell.
 Someone obsessed with terrorist bombings.
 Someone who’d raise no suspicion at City Hall in the middle of the night.
 Someone really good at keeping secrets.
 Someone who couldn’t handle orders to turn a blind eye to mobsters.
 Someone so dedicated to his vision of right and wrong that he’d break the law to enforce the order.
 Someone who wanted to send a clear message to the mayor: either play by the rules — all of them — or all the rules are off.
 Anarchy in the PNW.

 As a broader picture emerges of Portland in 1970, it starts to look like anything was possible.
 A lot of the hippies were good guys.
 Some of the good guys were bad guys.
-And a lot of the bad guys had long fruitful careers.
+And a lot of the bad guys had long, fruitful careers eluding justice.

 If someone knows something, no one’s talking.
 The crime carried only a five-year statute of limitations, so if someone was inclined to talk about the time they blew up the Liberty Bell, they’ve missed out on decades of bragging.
 Odds are, whoever did it didn’t tell anyone.
 The counter-culture teens of 1970 went on to shape the culture and are now retirement age.
 The authority figures of 1970 are now dead.